jgnewman/einlandr/README.md

 And with all that done, you can be on your merry way.

+Another option you have, as opposed to adding a full layer of files, is to quickly generate a single new component.
+You can do this via the command `$ yarn component <name>`.
+For example, if you wanted to generate a new component called "Foo", you would run `$ yarn component foo`.
+This will generate a file called "Foo.js" for you in the components directory.

 ## About auto refreshing

 One thing to keep in mind is that Einlandr sets up file watchers all over the place.
 Any time a source file changes within the frontend directory, the front end will re-build itself automatically.